-Distribute all of the batter between the 12 standard size baking cups (about 3-4 tablespoons batter each) or 24 mini baking cups (about 1 1/2 tablespoons batter each).
+Distribute the batter between baking cups, over the crust (about 3-4 tablespoons batter each, for standard, or 1 1/2 tablespoons batter each, for minis).
 Bake standard size cupcakes for 16-18 minutes and minis for 8-10 minutes, or until your finger leaves a slight impression on the tops of the cupcakes when pressed and inserted toothpick comes out clean or with with a few moist crumbs clinging to it.
 Do not over bake.
-Immediately remove from pan and cool completely on a wire rack before frosting
+Remove from pan and cool completely on a wire rack before frosting.

 Thaw and strain juice from frozen strawberries into a measuring cup.
 Add enough water to the thawed strawberry juice to get 3/4 cup of liquid (If using fresh fruit, just use 3/4 cup water).
 Press the thawed or fresh strawberries through a fine mesh strainer, into a bowl if you do not want seeds in your filling (you should get between 1/3 - 1/2 cup of pulp) or simply cut strawberries into small pieces.